-MA in school counseling MS in school psychology MA in spiritual formation Marketing Brandt made marketing a university priority, championing an integrated marketing campaign that changed the public face of the university.
+MA in school counseling MS in school psychology MA in spiritual formation Brandt made marketing a university priority, Marketing championing an integrated marketing campaign that changed the public face of the university.
 The university replaced its 30-year-old institutional logo and sports logo, created new recruitment materials, revamped its stationery package, redesigned its website, and converted its university tabloid, LIFE, to a full-color magazine, Journal.
 The efforts won awards from several professional organizations, including the "best in show" award from the Council for the Advancement and Support of Education District VIII.

-GEORGE FOX UNIVERSITY a matter of mind and spirit

-Perhaps the first thing a person sees upon entering Brandt's office is a newspaper article on the wall describing George Fox's 2004 baseball NCAA Division III national championship.
+a matter of mind and spirit Perhaps the first thing a person sees upon entering Brandt's office is a newspaper article on the wall describing George Fox's 2004 baseball NCAA Division III national championship.
 It's one of Brandt's favorite memories. "(The championship) was a healthy thing for campus," says Brandt.
 "In the United States, intercollegiate athletics is part of your positioning."

 Financial stability The annual budget has grown from \$30 million to more than \$52 million during Brandt's tenure.
 Ensuring the university's financial health became Brandt's first priority after enrollment stagnated in 2001, leading to the elimination of 21 positions.
 He made moves to stabilize enrollment, enhance marketing, and prioritize fund-raising.
 Since 2002, traditional undergraduate enrollment has increased 26 percent and graduate enrollment has increased 10 percent.
 Donations to the university are averaging \$4.3 million annually.
 Campus culture As the university has grown larger, Brandt has backed programs to maintain the university's Christ-centered mission.
 One significant effort is a faculty orientation program, in which new professors take classes in Christian theology, Friends distinctives, and how the Christian faith relates to different academic disciplines.
 At the end of the program, they write a paper explaining how they integrate faith into their teaching.
 "This new program has had a profound impact on who we are," Brandt says.
-Campus expansion Brandt leaves behind a Newberg campus poised for additional growth.
-The campus will soon reach 109 acres - more than a third larger than it was in 1998.
-The pledged donation of 23.8 acres north of campus by board member Ken Austin and his wife, Joan, will allow the university to construct a new athletics complex with a track oval and fields for soccer, baseball, and softball.
-Work on infrastructure will begin this summer

 Brandt helped create a blueprint for future development on the Newberg campus.
-After consultation with the university administration, the award-winning architectural firm Zimmer Gunsul Frasca created a campus master plan that gives a 40-year vision for construction on campus.
+After consultation with the university administration, the award-winning architectural firm Zimmer Gunsul Frasca created a campus master plan that gives a 40-year Master plan vision for construction on campus.
 Several elements of the plan - including the construction of Le Shana Residence Hall and the Hoover Academic Building renovation - have already been completed.
-Campus construction The Newberg campus looks significantly different than it did when Brandt arrived in 1998.
+President H. David Brandt Milestones of momentum Campus construction The Newberg campus looks significantly different than it did when Brandt arrived in 1998.
 He's overseen the 2001 construction of the Stevens Center (1, left), the 2004 renovation of historic Wood-Mar Hall (2), the 2006 renovation of Hoover Academic Building (3), and the 2006 construction of Le Shana Residence Hall (4).
 Brandt's passion for esthetics helped guide the design process.
 "We've set a standard for new buildings," he says.
 The university also moved into new buildings at its Portland, Salem, Redmond, and Boise centers.

 Brandt speaks at the Hoover Academic Building dedication ceremony Hospital purchase After two years of negotiation, Brandt completed a \$3 million deal to purchase the eight-acre Providence Newberg Hospital property adjacent to campus (5).
 The 2006 acquisition will shift the center of the Newberg campus and provide space for the future development of a second academic quad for graduate programs.
 The hospital, named Villa Academic Complex, is being renovated to provide much-needed classroom space.
-Milestones of momentum
+President H. David Brandt Teacher and leader: 1963-2007